 You are here

-Where to go to catch a show in the District
+Check out the best places to go to catch a show in Washington, DC

 You heard that right.
 This standing room only hot spot features pristine sound and a whole lot of atmosphere – just ask Rolling Stone.
 The 9:30 Club has been at the forefront of the District’s music scene since its inception, and made its bones in the ‘80s hosting soon-to-shine acts including Chuck Brown, Red Hot Chili Peppers and The Police.
 Since moving to its current location in 1996, world famous acts like Bob Dylan, The Beastie Boys and Radiohead have graced its stage.
-Make sure you see a show here, or catch Live at 9:30 on PBS.
+Make sure you see a show here.

-Easiest Way to Get There: Walk from the U Street/African-Amer Civil War Memorial/Cardozo Metro Station on Green and Yellow Line (815 V Street NW, Washington, DC 20001)
+Easiest Way to Get There: Walk from the U Street/African-American Civil War Memorial/Cardozo Metro Station on Green and Yellow Line (815 V Street NW, Washington, DC 20001)

 This haven for all things indie and alternative can proudly call DC rock legend Dave Grohl a part owner.
 No trip to The Black Cat is complete without a visit to The Red Room Bar, a go-to for scenesters and music lovers, and Backstage, a second performance area with a more intimate setting for up-and-comers, as well as dance-party DJs.
 Make sure to fuel up pre-show at the ever-veggie-friendly Food For Thought Café, and when the show’s over check out DC’s buzzworthy 14th Street scene.